dyra-12/cognitive-load-analysis/docs/insights_and_implications.md

 ### Narrative Summary

-> "Our analysis revealed that scheduling difficulty, constraint violations, and budget-management stress were the three strongest predictors of cognitive load, together explaining a substantial portion of the variance in TLX scores (r values between .80 and .81)."
+> "Our analysis revealed that scheduling difficulty, constraint violations, and budget-management stress were the three strongest predictors of cognitive load, together accounting for the strongest alignment with TLX scores, as reflected by consistently high correlations (r ≈ .80) and dominant SHAP importance."

 These strong linear and non-linear effects indicate that cognitive load is primarily expressed through **planning difficulty**, **rule conflicts**, and **financial trade-off behaviors**.